nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Documentation string
 ~~~~~~~~~~~~~~~~~~~~

-Each neuron model may be documented by a block of text in reStructuredText format.
+Each model may be documented by a block of text in reStructuredText format.
 Following `PEP 257 "Docstring Conventions" <https://www.python.org/dev/peps/pep-0257/>`_, this block should be enclosed in triple double quotes (``""" ... """``) and appear directly before the definition of the neuron.
 For example:

 .. code-block:: nestml